 These requirements are not unique to cheminformatics.
 Indeed computer scientists and software engineers have developed a wide array of systems that support the interlinking of geographically distributed computational resources.
-The idea of the modern Grid computing was first described by.[Foster1999].
+The idea of the modern Grid computing was first described by Foster [2].
 This architecture aims to connect geographically distributed individual computers, clusters of computers, and more specialized parallel computing and mass storage resources, providing services and client libraries for remote job execution, distributed file management, resource information management, and integrated security.
 This architecture has merged with the more general Web service architecture.
-Generally all such systems are examples of Service Oriented Architecture, in which network accessible services with welldefined access (or programming) interfaces communicate with client applications using XMLencoded messages transmitted over HTTP.
-Typically the service interfaces are defined with the Web Service Description Language (WSDL) and messages are wrapped in SOAP.
-Alternative versions of this architecticture have also become popular.
+Generally all such systems are examples of Service Oriented Architecture, in which network accessible services with well-defined access (or programming) interfaces communicate with client applications using XML-encoded messages transmitted over HTTP (the well known protocol that is used by web browsers to send and receive data from websites).
+Typically the service interfaces are defined with the Web Service Description Language (WSDL), which specifies in a machine readable format what methods are available, what their arguments and return values are and what errors (if any) might be thrown, and messages are sent via the Simple Object Access Protocol (SOAP).
+Alternative versions of this architecture have also become popular.
 The Representation State Transfer (REST) style of Web services replaces WSDL with the basic HTTP operations GET, POST, PUT, and DELETE, which operate on URLs.
-The actual content of the URLs may be SOAP messages but also RSS and Atom XML formats are popular.
+The actual content of the URLs may be SOAP messages but also RSS (a format first developed for syndication purposes and now commonly employed by blogs and websites) and Atom XML formats are popular.
 Non-XML formats like JavaScript Object Notation (JSON) can also be used for messages.
 In any case, the general architecture approaches are similar, and the distinctions do not concern us here.
-The advantages to such an architecture are obvious: one is no longer restricted to a local machine and submitted jobs can be moved to the most appropriate machine (in terms of hardware configuration or availability).
-The NSF-funded t TeraGrid and the NSF and DOE-funded Open Science Grid are the two most prominent examples of Web service-based Grids for scientific computing within the United States.
+The advantages to such architecture are obvious: one is no longer restricted to a local machine and submitted jobs can be moved to the most appropriate machine (in terms of hardware configuration or availability).
+The NSF-funded TeraGrid and the NSF and DOE-funded Open Science Grid are the two most prominent examples of Web service-based Grids for scientific computing within the United States.